Party leaders of the Senate of Puerto Rico

 The Senate of Puerto Rico majority and minority leaders are Puerto Rican Senators who are elected by the party conferences that hold the majority and the minorities respectively.
 These leaders serve as the chief Senate spokespeople for their parties and manage and schedule the legislative and executive business of the Senate.
 By rule, the Presiding Officer gives the Majority Leader priority in obtaining recognition to speak on the floor of the Senate.
-The Majority Leader customarily serves as the chief representative of his or her party in Senate.
+The Majority Leader customarily serves as the chief representative of their party in Senate.

 Current floor leaders

-The Senate is currently composed of 12 senators from the Popular Democratic Party (PPD), 10 senators from the New Progressive Party (PNP), 2 senators from Movimiento Victoria Ciudadana (MVC), 1 senator from the Puerto Rican Independence Party (PIP), 1 senator of Proyecto Dignidad (PD) and 1 independent senator.
+The Senate is currently composed of 18 senators from the New Progressive Party (PNP), 5 senators from the Popular Democratic Party (PPD), 2 senators from Puerto Rican Independence Party (PIP), 1 senator of Proyecto Dignidad (PD) and 1 independent senator.

-The incumbent floor leaders are PPD Majority Leader Javier Aponte Dalmau, PNP Minority Leader Thomas Rivera Schatz.
+The incumbent floor leaders are PNP Majority Leader Gregorio Matías Rosario, PPD Minority Leader Luis Javier Hernández Ortiz.

 List of party leaders

 The "Majority" column indicates which party was the majority in the Senate, while the opposing column indicates the minority.
-The PIP is usually a minority.
+The PIP, MVC, and PD are usually a minority.